 Diabetic retinopathy is the leading cause of vision loss in people living with diabetes.

-According to the National Eye Institute, it is also the most common cause of blindness in adults of working age.
+According to the National Eye Institute, it is also the

 The results of research on animals suggest that